wbamberg/persona-sumo/sign-in-with-persona.md

 ## If your email provider doesn't support Persona ##

 If your email provider does not support Persona (and most don't, yet), and you've never used Persona before, then you'll now be asked to think of a new password.
 Once you've chosen a password, you'll be asked to check for an email from Mozilla Persona, and click a link in it to confirm that you own the email address you used.
 You'll then be returned to the original website and signed in.
+If you're signing into the website for the first time, the website will now ask you to enter anything else it needs to complete your registration, such as your address or age.

 Now you have an account with the Mozilla Persona service.
 Mozilla runs this service specifically for people whose email providers don't yet support Persona.
 You can add as many email addresses to it as you want, from any email provider - so this is the only password you'll ever need.
 You can manage your account by visiting https://login.persona.org/.